 Most feline fanciers have encountered catnip at some point.
-Catnip shows up in cat toys, as an addition to cardboard scratchers, and even in spray form to refresh bedding or scratching posts.
+Catnip shows up in cat toys and cardboard scratchers, and even in spray form to refresh bedding or scratching posts.
 If you have a green thumb, you might even grow it in your garden.
 And as soon as your cat catches a whiff?
 Bam!
 You have a different kitty.
 They’re rolling all over the floor, doing backflips, and performing kitty concertos.
 It looks like they’ve lost their minds.
 All from a few crushed leaves.
 But what are the real effects of catnip on cats?
 What drives the silliness you’re seeing?
 (Or NOT seeing – that’s possible, too) If you have catnip questions, we have answers.

 Nepeta cataria belongs to the mint family.
 It’s one of over 250 members of that family, actually.
 (Didn’t know there were that many mints, did you?)
 The herb originated in Europe, Asia, and Africa, and it came over to North America with the settlers.
-And while its official classification is an herb, once you pop it into the ground, it turns into a weed.
+And while its official classification is an herb, it turns into a weed once you pop it into the ground.
 The plant happily takes over any planted bed.

 The square stem puts off triangular leaves with a toothed edge.
 In the latter half of the spring through autumn, you’ll see small pink or white flowers with tiny spots of purple.
 Some people grow catnip for its herbal properties (we’ll get to that in a minute).
 Others keep nice patches for their feline companions.
 And some people enjoy the look of the plant.

 Kitty Insanity – Or How My Cats Lost Their Catnip Privileges

 This story may sound familiar to you.
 It’s an example of the effects of catnip and the absolute insanity it can provoke in cats.
 People often joke that catnip causes cats to “get high” or even become addicted.
 And, I admit, this plays into those descriptors.